 Pre-payment is required.

 Effective February 1, 2015, $45 per person is the new rate for the tours traveling to Delray Beach, Boynton Beach, Lake Worth and Lantana.
 The new rate for the West Palm Beach tour is $50 per person.
-Free for children under age 18 (children must be accompanied by a paid adult family member).
+Free for children under age 14 (children must be accompanied by a paid adult family member).
 Children age 14 and over pay regular price.
 Due to the increase in fees that are charged to our organization for the tour bus rental and insurance; an increase in our tour fees is necessary.
 Pre-paid reservations that have been made prior to that date will not be affected.
 Taste History is a non-profit educational organization.
 Fees are inclusive of all food and visits to cultural centers and art galleries.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.